This section provides information on the following issues:

 The native Windows OpenSSH version of the ssh-agent works better than the version available by default with Git for Windows.
 This procedure explains how to set up the OpenSSH client and add your key to its ssh-agent.
 If you are using Git for Windows, you can also prioritize the native Windows OpenSSH over the Git for Windows SSH agent:

-Make sure the OpenSSH Client is installed by searching for it in the Windows Settings Optional features window (Start > Settings, then search for “Optional features”).
+Make sure the OpenSSH Client is installed.
+To do this, search for it in the Windows Settings Optional features window (Start > Settings, then search for “Optional features”).
 This applies to Windows 10+.

 %PATH% environment variable to make sure the native Windows OpenSSH location appears (for example,